seejohnrun/seejohnrun.github.io/_posts/2012-02-24-grep-default-options.markdown

 ---
 Like all of you, I use <code>grep</code> a lot to search through files.
 Actually, most of the time I use <a href="http://betterthangrep.com/">ack</a> instead.
 It provides some really friendly defaults for searching for occurrences recursively, and I think its interface is for the most part more natural to work with.

 When I do use <code>grep</code>, I want it to behave a lot like <code>ack</code> (without the default filters).
-By that, I mean that I want it to highlight the occurrences, I want line numbers, and I don t care case-sensitivity.
+By that, I mean that I want it to highlight the occurrences, I want line numbers, and I don't care case-sensitivity.
 So I use something like:

 {% highlight bash %}
 $ grep -Rin --color=auto &quot;search_thing&quot; dir1 dir2 .. dirN